We are pleased to announce that five artists have been selected to receive a travel/study grant as part of our Masterpiece Study Program.

 Raven LeBlanc (Haida) lives in Skidegate and will study older Haida masks at the Museum of Anthropology and the Museum of Vancouver in Vancouver.

 Marika Swan (Tla-o-qui-aht Nation) lives in Tofino and will study a collection of Nuu-chah-nulth house posts at The Field Museum in Chicago, Illinois.

-Lorraine Wolfe (Carcross/Tagish First Nation: Tlingit) lives in Whitehorse and will study Tlingit, Haida and Tsimshian carvings, weavings, regalia and bentwood boxes at the Bill Holm Center for the Study of the Northwest Native Art at the Burke Museum in Seattle, Washington.
+Lorraine Wolfe (Carcross/Tagish First Nation: Tlingit) lives in Whitehorse and will study Tlingit, Haida and Tsimshian carvings, weavings, regalia and bentwood boxes at the UBC Museum of Anthropology in Vancouver.